Best Ferro Rod Guide – Buying, Using, & Building Your Own

 They also make decent signaling tools in the dark.

-The sparks they produce are so hot and so bright they are like a firecracker or a small flare.
+The sparks are so hot and bright that they’re like a firecracker.

-So if you find yourself lost in the dark, and people are looking for you, use it as a backup signaling device.
+So if you find yourself lost in the dark, use it as a backup signaling device.

 They can help people locate you in the dark.